comodt/MECH105-Algorithms/README.md

 This is the LU factorization algorithm that I created with Gaussian elimination

 ** Inputs **
-* A - coefficient matrix
+* A - coefficient matrix (number of rows must equal number of columns)

 ** Outputs **
 * L - lower triangular matrix, with 1's along diagonals